syntaxsurge/creator-bank/docs/youtube-demo-script.md

 ## Segment 4 – Pay Handle & Live Checkout (3:20 – 4:40)

 1. **Open** a new tab with `/pay/creatorbankdemo`.
-   - Narrate the QR + share link and how it watches Transfer logs for a specific recipient/token.
+   - Explain the QR + share link and how it watches Transfer logs for a specific recipient/token.
    - **Voice-over:** “Here’s the public checkout.
 Every pay page listens for MUSD transfers to this handle, and the QR code drops you directly into the wallet flow.”
 2. **Trigger sync**
    - In Convex dashboard (optional) or via the UI, run “Sync receipts”.